blackpuppy/docs/en/core-libraries/components/authentication.rst

 .. php:attr:: ajaxLogin

-    The name of an optional view element to render when an Ajax request is made with an invalid or expired session.
+    The name of an optional view element to render when an AJAX request is made with an invalid or expired session.

-.. php:attr: allowedActions
+.. php:attr:: allowedActions

     Controller actions for which user validation is not required.